 The thing with cheesecake, however, is that it can take forever to make!
 There’s a lot of chilling time for a classic cheesecake.
 (I always let mine refrigerate for at least 12 hours!)

 That’s where these bars come in.
 They cut that time significantly so you can make them in the morning and they are ready to serve by the afternoon.
+You don't need any special pans and you don't even need a water bath.
 You can also eat them without a fork—bonus!
 Plus, there’s chocolate involved, and who can resist that?

 Chocolate Chip Cookie + Cheesecake = Chocolate Chip Cheesecake Bars